Last Updated on: 8th May 2025, 03:48 am

 Famous Bakersfield Music Scene

-Bakersfield is known for its unique musical genre of country music that began when Buck Owens and other musicians created what’s called the Bakersfield Sound.
+Bakersfield is known for its unique musical genre, country music, which originated when Buck Owens and other musicians created what is called the Bakersfield Sound.
 Developed in the 1950s in Bakersfield and influenced by rock and roll, Bakersfield is considered the birthplace of American country music and this musical history is still present today.
-One of the pluses of living in Bakersfield is the opportunity to enjoy this rich musical history at the Buck Owens’ Crystal Palace where the biggest country music stars still break away from major world tours to perform in the intimate venue.

 Living in Bakersfield Cons